axelarnetwork/axelar-docs/pages/validator/operations/mnemonic-rotation.md

 still posting heartbeats and there are no unexpected errors in `vald`/`tofnd` logs.
 It's also useful to perform a health check.

+## Rotation Frequency

+Validators are recommended to have processes in place to rotate their `tofnd` mnemonic once every 2 months.

 ## Recovery of mnmenonics

 As before, you can import a `tofnd` mnemonic with `tofnd -m import -d $TOFND_HOME`.